Rayleigh-Plateau instability of an elasto-viscoplastic filament: Lower solvent viscosity

+For the second solution in Fig.~\ref{fig:beta}(b) with $\bet=0.01$, the yielding of the thread does not subside after the first few oscillations.
+Instead, the mean effect eventually destructively pushes the thinned section towards pinch-off.
+Simultaneously, the bulk of the fluid collects into an elastically deformed bead, whose periphery acquires unrecoverable plastic strain (upper panel of Fig. \ref{fig:beta}(b)).
 For the final example of Fig.~\ref{fig:beta}(c), elastic oscillations again trigger pinch-off.
-The main difference in this case is that solvent viscous damping is now sufficently small that elastic oscillations ring less regularly with richer frequency content after their initial excitation, and continue throughout most of the computation (Fig.~\ref{fig:beta}(e,f)).
-Consequently, for very low solvent viscosity, elastic oscillations can bypass the quasi-stready yield criterion to generate persistently ringing bead-on-string structures.
+The main difference in this case is that solvent viscous damping is now sufficiently small that elastic oscillations ring less regularly with richer frequency content after their initial excitation, and continue throughout most of the computation (Fig.~\ref{fig:beta}(e,f)).
+In other words, for very low solvent viscosity, elastic oscillations can bypass the quasi-steady yield criterion and may generate persistently ringing bead-on-string structures.